Tradition vs. Sola Scriptura

 If you have read the section about the Pope, you have been introduced to the idea of sola scriptura already.
 Sola scriptura is Latin for “by scripture alone.”
 Basically, this means that churches based on sola scriptura take all of their guidance from the Bible alone.
 They disavow any traditions passed on from the past.
 The Catholic Church does not however.
 Instead, the Catholic faith is based on the combination of scripture and the tradtions of the Church itself.

 How can the Catholic Church differ so greatly?
 Returning to the discussion about the Pope, Christ had given Peter the ability to bind things on earth, and those things would then be bound in heaven (Matthew 16:18,19).
-This forms the basis of the Catholic tradition.
+This forms the basis of the Catholic Tradition (with a capital T).
 For more information, please visit the discussion about the Pope.

 Instructions Not Included